juristr/fabiangosebrink.github.io/_posts/2018-01-25-seperating-states-with-forFeature-in-an-angular-application-with-ngrx.md

 ...
 ```

-With the
+With the `forRoot` statement we apply the state which is the result of the appReducer at the application level.
+Hence, the whole application is aware of it and can react to its changes.

 {% highlight js %}
 StoreModule.forRoot({ applicationState: appReducer})
 {% endhighlight %}

-`forRoot` statement we are applying the state which is the result of the appReducer on the application level.
-That means that the whole application knows this state and can react to its changes.

-The state is now an object with a property called `applicationState` which has the value the appReducers gives us as an output.
+The state is now an object with a property called `applicationState` containing the value which the appReducers gives us as an output.

-But if we console.log out
+However, if we `console.log` it out..

 {% highlight js %}
 ngOnInit(): void {